 What is the real cost to ship a car?

 It is in your best interest to understand the real cost to ship a car.
 A realistic auto transport price is based on several factors.
 Distance does matter, but it is not the only factor.
-The real cost is somewhere in the middle of the price scale, between the high and the low rates.
-Below we have listed the factors that affect any car shipping price and all the important information that will help you understand who will give you a fair market price.
+The real cost is somewhere in the middle of the price scale, between the highest and the lowest rates you will receive.

 How much does it cost to ship a car?